walkerlab-uic/walkerlab-uic.github.io/people.md

 <img src="https://walkerlab-uic.github.io/pictures/Holly.jpeg" alt="Holly" width="200"/>

 Holly is externally co-supervised by the lab and based in Cambridge in the lab of [Edwige Moyroud](https://www.slcu.cam.ac.uk/people/edwige-moyroud), my fantastic postdoc advisor.
-She completed her undergraduate at the University of Cambridge and finished a Part II project on phylogenetic conflict under the supervision of myself and Edwige Moyroud.
+They completed their undergraduate at the University of Cambridge and finished a Part II project on phylogenetic conflict under the supervision of myself and Edwige Moyroud.
 Holly later completed a Part III project at the Sanger Institute, working on genomics.
-She is now back to studying conflict, addressing it in both Carnivorous plants and Hibiscus.
+They are now back to studying conflict, addressing it in both Carnivorous plants and Hibiscus.

 ### Oluwatomi Jacobs